redlibrarian/redlibrarian.github.io/_posts/2020-02-01-exchange-and-the-public.markdown

 ---

 I've been rereading the [Weld v.
-Ottawa Public Library](http://canlii.ca/t/j2dt3) Ontario Superior Court case, as well as [Allana Mayer's post about it](https://allanamayer.tumblr.com/post/188589979137/libraries-and-room-rentals) and the more I think about it, the more I think this decision completely
+Ottawa Public Library](http://canlii.ca/t/j2dt3) Ontario Superior Court decision, as well as [Allana Mayer's post about it](https://allanamayer.tumblr.com/post/188589979137/libraries-and-room-rentals) and the more I think about it, the more I think this decision completely